For Immediate Release

 The refilling of the Neptune Pool is expected to take about 2 to 3 days and may be observed on any of Hearst Castle’s tours.
 Advance tour reservations can be made by visiting www.reservecalifornia.com or by calling (800) 444-4445.

-More information about this extraordinary project can be found at hearstcastle.org/neptune-pool-restoration-project and terracon.com/renovating-the-hearst-castle-neptune-pool.
+More information about this extraordinary project can be found at hearstcastle.local/neptune-pool-restoration-project and terracon.com/renovating-the-hearst-castle-neptune-pool.

 California State Parks provides for the health, inspiration and education of the people of California by helping to preserve the state’s extraordinary biological diversity, protecting its most valued natural and cultural resources, and creating opportunities for high-quality outdoor recreation.
 Learn more at www.parks.ca.gov.